Back to Articles

 5 Common Bench Press Mistakes and How to Fix Them

 Bench pressing with proper form is key to building a strong chest, shoulders, and triceps.
+It's often treated as a "bro-lift," but the bench press is a highly technical compound movement.
 Avoid these common mistakes to progress faster and stay injury-free.

 The Problem